 It’s easy to create and send invoices with standard expenses and custom expense categories for easy tracking.
 You can keep a database of repeat customers to make it easy to build new dispatches and invoices.
 TruckingOffice has alerts for past-due invoices so you can follow up.
 It lets you charge based on a variety of fees, including flat, per mile, per ton, or per weight.
 You can also monitor additional fees, such as for delays, labor to load or unload the truck, charges for pickups or drop-offs, even for covering the load.

 The expense tracking handles pay, fuel, maintenance, advances, and more.
 You can track fuel by vendor and state.
-It integrates with QuickBooks to export addresses, customers, vendors, loads, invoices, and expenses.
+It integrates with QuickBooks, our best overall small business accounting software, to export addresses, customers, vendors, loads, invoices, and expenses.